wp-plugins/tinypass/readme.txt

 = What is TinyPass? =

-TinyPass is a flexible, powerful, enterprise-level paywall software platform.
-(We don't love the term "paywall", because it implies a binary either-you-pay-or-you're-locked-out paradigm, and TinyPass enables much more sophisticated pricing models, but it is a common industry term.)
+TinyPass is a flexible, powerful, enterprise-grade tool for selling access to any kind of digital content.
 We enable publishers and content creators to charge in any amount, on their own sites, with pricing rules that they control.

+For WordPress, we offer a customized interface in your WordPress dashboard that takes all the hard work out of charging for access to your content.
+Whether you're using TinyPass to protect a blog post, charge for a pay-per-view video, or monetize your photography website, TinyPass offers a simple system for selling content that works seamlessly with WordPress.

+= So it's like a paywall? =

+We don't love the term "paywall", because it implies a binary either-you-pay-or-you're-locked-out paradigm, and TinyPass enables much more sophisticated pricing models, but it is a common industry term.
+So if a paywall is what you're looking for, we have lots of satisfied publishers who use TinyPass for exactly that!

 = How do I use TinyPass? =

 You can deploy TinyPass in one of two ways: either you can use one of our existing plug-ins for popular CMS platforms (Wordpress, Drupal and Joomla are currently available, with more on the way), or you can use our API to integrate TinyPass into another existing system.
 Currently we offer libraries for Java, .NET, and PHP.

+But since you're looking at TinyPass for WordPress, here's how it works: Just create a free publisher account at TinyPass.com, download our plugin, then decide what content you want to charge for.
+In minutes you can start to sell access on a per-post basis.
+Just use the simple WordPress dashboard interface to set a preview, a price, an access period, and you're done!
+OR, you can use our simple tagging method to build a subscription plan, offer tiers of membership, bundles of content, or simply sell access to the occasional "premium" post.

+The TinyPass plugin was designed to sell content in a way that makes sense for WordPress, and there's no need to work with any of the code if you don't want to.

+= Do I need to have any merchant or payment accounts to use TinyPass? =

+Nope!
+We think WordPress publishers should be able to sell content without jumping through payment industry hoops.
+So we handle all of that for you, managing relationships with PayPal, Google Checkout, Amazon, and all the major credit card processors in order to offer your visitors a wide variety of payment methods.
+You can log in to your publisher dashboard at TinyPass.com at anytime to track your sales in real time and request payout of your balance.

+= How much can I charge? =

+You can use TinyPass to charge as little as 10¿ or as much as $200 per transaction.
+(Higher price points are allowed on a case-by-case basis.
+Just drop us a line if needed!)

+= Can I set my prices in other currencies? =

+TinyPass can be used to sell access to content around the world.
+To support that, we make it easy to display pricing in 24 of the most popular currencies.
+There's a full list here: http://www.developer.tinypass.com/main/wordpress#foreign_currency

+= Do you manage subscriptions? =

+Yep.
+With TinyPass, you can setup ongoing subscriptions to whatever content you've protected.

 = What makes TinyPass unique? =

 Unlike other approaches to paid-content, TinyPass allows anyone publishing digital content to design a pay-to-access plan that won't alienate their audience.
-Charge at price points from 10¢ to $200, charge for as much or as little content as you want, and charge in a way that allows your audience to make quick, simple and secure payments.
+Charge at price points from 10¿ to $200, charge for as much or as little content as you want, and charge in a way that allows your audience to make quick, simple and secure payments.

 = What features does TinyPass offer for WordPress users? =